oxheadalpha/tezos-k8s/README.md

 ```

 To upgrade your Helm release run:

 ```shell
 helm upgrade $CHAIN_NAME tqtezos/tezos-chain \
 --values ./${CHAIN_NAME}_values.yaml \
 --namespace tqtezos
 ```

-The nodes will establish peer-to-peer connections in a full mesh topology.
+The nodes will start up and establish peer-to-peer connections in a full mesh topology.

+List all of your running nodes: `kubectl -n tqtezos get pods -l appType=tezos`

 ## Adding external nodes to the cluster